PortalNetwork/tns/README.md

 > 📖🔍 Documents of the TomoChain Name Service.

 ## 💡 What is TomoChain?
 TomoChain is a public blockchain for dApps.
-It also issues a cryptocurrency.
-It is part of the new wave called the Internet of Value, which includes an alternative financial system.
-It is highly scalable.
-TomoChain is transparent and can be easily audited.
-It’s easy to integrate tokens.
+The mission is to be a leading force in building the Internet of Value, designing its infrastructure and working to create an alternative financial system which is more secure, transparent, efficient, inclusive and equitable for everyone.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.perl’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.